 - Brown Hyenas

 Spotted hyenas are also referred to as the laughing hyenas.
 They are native to sub-Saharan Africa and of least concern.
 While the striped and brown hyenas are near-threaten species.

 Brown hyenas are the rarest species of hyenas.
 What makes them distinct from the rest, is their long shaggy coat and pointed ears.
 They have a dark brown coat and a short tail.
 They are social animals.

 Brown and striped hyenas are both scavengers.
 Brown hyenas are aggressive scavengers.
 They are relatively smaller in size than the spotted hyenas.
 Striped hyenas are the smallest in size compared to the other species.
-They have a life span of 12 years in the captivity.
+They have a life span of 12 years in captivity.